marksherriff/cs4720-f22-website/apps.md

 * No extra credit given past 250 pts.
 * Required Features = 100 pts / Optional Features = 150 pts.
 * You cannot do the same optional feature twice for more points.
-* Students declare in their docs what they want considered for the optional features.
+* Students declare in their final documentation what they want considered for the optional features.
 * We will not grade the "best" set of optional features (i.e. people can't "shotgun" for more points).
 * If your feature selection point total is between 150 and 160 points, and removing any features will drop you below 150 points, we will scale your points accordingly during grading (i.e. 160/160 => 150 pts, 155/160 => 146 pts, etc.).
 * If your feature selection point total is over 160, you must select features that will not be graded.